PranajalSingh/VIRTUAL-ASSISTANT_F.R.I.D.A.Y/README.md

 # FRIDAY - AN ADVANCED VIRTUAL ASSISTANT
- this is an gen-AI based model referened from iron man's most advanced AI-FRIDAY.
+this is a gen-AI based model referenced from iron man's most advanced AI, FRIDAY.